CellMigStandOrg/biotracks/examples/TrackMate/readme.md

 `Plugins  ▶ Tracking  ▶ TrackMate `

+Alternatively, you can download the data from this [link](http://fiji.sc/samples/FakeTracks.tif).

+### Settings to reproduce the two examples
 To reproduce the two examples in this directory, you need to choose the following settings

 #### Example 1